discord-gophers/goapi-gen/README.md

  Go include paths.
 Please see below.

-So, for example, if you would like to produce only the server code, you could run `oapi-codegen -generate types,server`.
+So, for example, if you would like to produce only the server code, you could run `goapi-gen -generate types,server`.
 You could generate `types` and `server` into separate files, but both are required for the server code.

-`oapi-codegen` can filter paths base on their tags in the openapi definition.
+`goapi-gen` can filter paths base on their tags in the openapi definition.
 Use either `-include-tags` or `-exclude-tags` followed by a comma-separated list of tags.
 For instance, to generate a server that serves all paths except those tagged with `auth` or `admin`, use the argument, `-exclude-tags="auth,admin"`.